Open Search

 Biography

-Dr. Elaine A. Burke is an Associate Professor of Clinical Psychology in the Clinical Psy.D.
+Dr. Elaine A. Burke is a Professor of Clinical Psychology in the Clinical Psy.D.
 Program at the Los Angeles campus of Alliant International University.
 She graduated with a Psy.D. in Clinical Psychology from the University of Denver, School of Professor Psychology (specialization in health psychology).
 Her internship was at the Mid-Missouri Consortium with a focus on health/medical psychology and neuropsychology.
 She then did a fellowship in neuropsychology at Long Beach Memorial Medical Center (Long Beach, CA) with an emphasis on pediatric neuropsychology.
 Following her training, she worked as a staff psychologist at Cumberland Hospital for Children and Adolescents (New Kent, Virginia), was the Director of Psychology and Neuropsychology at Meadowbrook Hospital and had a private practice in Kansas City, Missouri.
 In 1994, she began working at the California School of Professional Psychology (now part of Alliant International University) in the Multicultural and Community Emphasis area.

 Professional Interests